shixudongleo/markdown-to-anki/dbt_notes/dbt_materialization.md

 `create or replace table xxx as ()`

-## how does ephemeral how does view and table
+## how does ephemeral VS view and table

 - don't exist in database
 - repeated snippet as CTE and used by calling ref to the ephemeral model